sanketgujarathi/web-analyser/README.md

 Maven 3.0.3

 ### Build
-To build the project simply run the following maven command from the location directory of pom.xml file - mvn clean package
+To build the project run the following maven command from the base project directory - mvn clean package

 ### Installing